BitcoinDesign/Guide/guide/payments/hide-sensitive-info.md

 ## Making the toggle less obvious

 Having the show/hide button right on the main screen make things quite obvious for someone who has access to your device to press unhide.
-A solution would be to move the hide toggle away from the home screen and into the app settings.
-This way, if someone has access to your device and opens the app, they may not immediately know how to reveal the hidden information as it is not as obvious as the previous solutions.
+A solution would be to move the hide toggle away from the home screen and into the app settings[^1].
+This way, if someone has access to your device and opens the app, they may not immediately know how to reveal the balance, transaction and/or addresses as it is not made obvious as the previous solutions.

 ![hide-in-settings](/assets/images/payments/hide-in-settings.gif)

-Pros
+#### Pros

 - The risk of an unauthorized person revealing your information is minimal due to the fact that the toggle isn't immediately visible on the home screen

-Cons
+#### Cons

 - This solution may not be convenient for a user to quickly hide their information if the need arises.